 Dear CNIE Member,

-We would like to invite you to the next presentation in our series of free CIDER sessions.
-This session features a presentation and discussion with Dr. William Egnatoff, Queens University, Kingston.
+We invite you to the next presentation in our winter series of free online CIDER sessions.
+This session features a presentation and discussion with Dr. Steve Weiland from Michigan State University.